Broadford Secondary College: Literacy Centre Upgrade

 The project involved the demolition of outdated buildings from 1962.
-The upgraded facilities were officially opened by Member for Northern Victoria, Jaclyn Symes, who emphasised the importance of such investments in enhancing educational outcomes and fostering student potential.
+The upgraded facilities were officially opened by Member for Northern Victoria, Jaclyn Symes, who emphasized the importance of such investments in enhancing educational outcomes and fostering student potential.

 B-Blocks Development

 In 2024, Broadford Secondary College announced significant upgrades to its facilities, including the installation of five new Mod 10 double-storey portables to enhance learning spaces and support the growing student population.

 The Mod 10 portables replaced the outdated "B-Blocks" portables, with three being delivered and installed in Term 4 and the remaining two scheduled for delivery at a later date.
 The new facilities will include dedicated textiles and Japanese classrooms, a senior school area, and a new block of toilets.

 List of Principals

 Broadford Secondary College has been led by a series of principals who have played pivotal roles in shaping the school’s development.